-Procedures: In order to test the procurement practices of the Program, M&J obtained a copy of Board policy in regard to bids and procurements and held discussions with senior management.
+Procedures: In order to test the procurement practices of the SPLOST program, we obtained a copy of Board policy in regard to bids and procurements and held discussions with senior management.
 We then reviewed the procurement process and related documents, denoting evidence that Board procurement policies and procedures were followed for all projects procured during the audit period.

 Results: Based on inquiries made and our review of procurement documents, the School System is following Board approved policies and procedures.
-However, M&J recommends that documentation of bids/quotes obtained be maintained through a more formal process to provide for a better audit trail and for reference should future questions arise.